 “Do I Have to Report a Car Accident in North Carolina?”

-North Carolina law requires the driver of a vehicle involved in a serious accident to notify local law enforcement.
-You are required to report an accident in North Carolina if a crash causes injury or death to any person or property damage of at least $1,000.
+Under North Carolina law, the driver of a vehicle involved in a serious accident must notify local law enforcement.
+Specifically, the law in North Carolina requires you to report an accident if a crash causes injury or death to any person or property damage of at least $1,000.

 If the accident occurs on private property, the accident does not necessarily have to be reported.
-If you have an accident in the city you should call the city’s police department.
+On the other hand, if you were in an accident within city limits you should call the city’s police department.
 Crashes outside the city limits should be handled by the highway patrol or sheriff’s department.

 Remember, if you dial 911, your emergency will be sent to the proper authorities.

 “Will Law Enforcement File an Accident Report if I Call Them?”

 In North Carolina, the law requires all law enforcement to investigate any reportable accident and submit a written report within 24 hours of the accident.

 All accident reports are filed with the North Carolina Division of Motor Vehicles.
 You can find out how to obtain your accident report on the North Carolina Department of Public Safety website.

 The accident report should include: